 Because vertigo can be caused by so many different conditions, relief options vary depending on what is causing the vertigo.
 If you have vertigo due to an inner ear infection, a certain amount of rest is beneficial because it helps your body fight the infection.
 But staying in bed too long prevents your brain from re-evaluating the mixed signals that it’s getting.
-Getting up and moving around can actually help alleviate the vertigo faster than staying in bed.
+Getting up and moving around can actually help alleviate the spinning faster than staying in bed.

 BPPV can be alleviated by certain movements of the head to try to move the calcium crystals out of the fluid filled canals and help the brain re-establish its sense of balance.
-The Epley maneuver or Brandt-Daroff exercises are best performed by a doctor since trying to do them yourself while experiencing vertigo could prove difficult.
+The Epley maneuver or Brandt-Daroff exercises are best performed by a doctor since trying to do them yourself while experiencing spinning could prove difficult.

 A Simple Solution for Vertigo

 The underlying cause of many vertigo cases is actually a misaligned upper cervical spine.
 The top two vertebrae of the neck, the C1 and C2, misalign more easily than the other vertebrae in the spine.
 This is due to their unique shape and function.
 They provide a great deal of mobility for the head to turn and look all around.
 They don’t have the interlocking features that the other vertebrae do, but this is what enables them to be so freely moveable.

 One way that vertigo can develop from a misaligned C1 and C2 is when the misalignment affects Eustachian tube.
 This has been seen in Meniere’s disease patients.
-Another way that vertigo can occur is from the C1 and C2 putting pressure on the brainstem, which travels through these vertebrae as it connects the spinal cord to the brain.
+Another way that spinning can occur is from the C1 and C2 putting pressure on the brainstem, which travels through these vertebrae as it connects the spinal cord to the brain.
 Irritation and inflammation can distort the signals being sent to the brain via the brainstem.
-Since vertigo is the false sensation of movement, it makes sense that a mismatch in signals being sent to the brain from various parts of the body could result in a feeling of movement when there actually is none.
+Since spinning is the false sensation of movement, it makes sense that a mismatch in signals being sent to the brain from various parts of the body could result in a feeling of movement when there actually is none.